A projection method for particle resampling

 \section{A particle resampling method}

-The key observation from this discussion is that in computing (\ref{eq:cg}), the distribution function is entirely represented on the FE space after $M_p$ is applied to $w$ -- particle weights and positions are no longer needed.
+A key observation is that after computing (\ref{eq:dep}), the distribution function is entirely represented on the FE space and particle weights and positions are no longer needed.
 A new set of particle positions, essentially any new set, can be created.
-A new particle mass matrix, $\overline M_p$, can be computed and (\ref{eq:cg}) can be continued with $\overline M_p$.
+A new particle mass matrix, $\overline M_p$, can then be computed and (\ref{eq:cg}) can be continued with $\overline M_p$.
 Moments are conserved because it is provable, and experimentally demonstrated, that the projection to the grid preserves moments and the projection from the grid preserves moments.
-The framework for this resampling method is to rearrange (\ref{eq:cg}), by projecting back to a new set of particles after the deposition according to: \begin{itemize} \item use (\ref{eq:dep}) to deposit the distribution function on to the FE grid $c\leftarrow M_p w$, \item create a new set of particles to generate a new particle mass matrix $\overline M_p$, \item apply a pseudoinverse to compute weights for the new particles $\overline w \leftarrow \overline M_p^{\dagger} c$. \end{itemize} \paragraph{Field preservation with resampling: ${\overline \rho} = \rho$} An attractive property of this resampling is that the right hand side of the field solves, Poisson and Ampere's law solves, or collision operators are not affected by the resampling:
+This resampling method rearranges (\ref{eq:cg}) by projecting back to a new set of particles after the deposition according to: \begin{itemize} \item use (\ref{eq:dep}) to deposit the distribution function on to the FE grid $c\leftarrow M_p w$, \item create a new set of particles to generate a new particle mass matrix $\overline M_p$, \item apply a pseudoinverse to compute weights for the new particles $\overline w \leftarrow \overline M_p^{\dagger} c$. \end{itemize} \paragraph{Field preservation with resampling: ${\overline \rho} = \rho$} An attractive property of this resampling is that the right hand side of the field solves, Poisson and Ampere's law solves, or collision operators are not affected by the resampling: